raito-io/raito-io.github.io/docs/cli/installation.md

 ### Manual installation

-If you don't have Brew you can also manually install.
+If you don't have Brew you can also install it manually.
 To do this, go to [the Github releases](https://github.com/raito-io/cli/releases){:target="_blank"}, find the version you want (the latest is always recommended) and find the build that corresponds to your operating system.
 Right-click on the file and copy the link URL.
 The following snippet shows and example of how you can then use that URL to download and unpack the Raito CLI.

 ```bash